git-dev-eng/codecomp-player-python/README.md

 ## Final Competition Day
 - You need to deploy your algo in Google Cloud Platform to connect to game server.
 - You can fork this repository, modify algo, check-in and deploy into Google Cloud from your github repository.
--  Step-by-step guide to deploy a Java application on google cloud is given below:
+-  Step-by-step guide to deploy a Python application on google cloud is given below:

 ## Step-by-step guide